Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

-While the terms in the first line of the above equation describe subensembles of systems with a photon detection in output port $d$, the second line describes the subensemble without an emission.
+While the last terms in Eq.~(\ref{18}) describe dynamics of the subensembles of systems with a photon detection in output port $d$, the first two terms describe the subensemble without an emission.
 In other words, the non-Hermitian Hamiltonian $H_{\rm cond}$ is the generator for time evolution of the experimental setup in Fig.~\ref{fig:setup} conditioned on no photon emission.
 The corresponding time evolution operator